EXCLUSIVE-Belarusian skiers blame politics after being barred from competition

 The federation did not respond to a request for comment addressed to Darakhovich, who also serves as deputy chairman of the Minsk city executive committee.

+In response to questions from Reuters, FIS said it could confirm that the two athletes' FIS codes appeared as "not active" in its database.

+"FIS is in the process of contacting the Belarus Ski Federation to obtain all the information about the two involved athletes and will provide any updates as they are received," it said in a statement.

-The Belarus Ski Union and the FIS did not immediately respond to Reuters email requests for comment on both cases.
+The Belarus Ski Union did not immediately respond to a Reuters email requesting comment on both cases.

 Andryiuk, 22, says the decision forced her to miss a qualifying event that could have allowed her to secure a berth in the Beijing Olympics.